SHOWS AND EXHIBITIONS

 GOOD LUCK BUT PLEASE READ THE RULES BELOW

-- General conduct and judging of the show, unless otherwise specified in thisbook, will be in accordance with:
+- General conduct and judging of the Shows, unless otherwise specified in this book, will be in accordance with:

 - The Committee reserves the right to visit, before and/or after a Show, gardens from which plants, flowers, fruit or vegetables have been entered for competition.

-- *Entries must be received by the correct date and tune.
-Please refer to the show timetable.
-Entry forms and fees to The Courtyard Shop, Church St, Ropley.
+- Entries must be received by the correct date and time.
+Please refer to the Show timetable.
+Entry forms and fees to The Courtyard Shop, Church Street, Ropley.

 - No person may stage more than one entry per class.

-- Trophies are awarded for the highest number of points in a section.
-Should this involve a tie, other criteria will be taken into consideration.
+- Trophies are awarded for the highest number of points in a Section.
+Should this involve a tie, the Show Secretary’s decision will be final.

-- Entry cards may be collected from the show stewards table on arrival at the Hall.
-Each to be placed name downwards by the relevant exhibit.
+- Entry cards to be collected from the Show Steward’s table on arrival at the hall.
+Each is to be placed name downwards by the relevant exhibit.

-- Stewards will be present during the staging of exhibits to advise and help exhibitors but it is the exhibitor’s responsibility to ensure that the entry conforms in all aspects with the schedule.
+- Stewards will be present during the staging of exhibits to advise and help exhibitors, but it is the exhibitor’s responsibility to ensure that their entry conforms in all aspects with the Schedule.

-- Please ensure all cut stems are in water.
+- Please ensure all cut stems are in water, unless otherwise specified.

 - Electronic scales and measuring rings as appropriate will be available for the use of exhibitors and judges.

-- Fruit & Vegetable ripeness – Apples, gooseberries, medlars, pears, quinces and large/beef steak tomatoes may be shown either ripe or unripe.
+- Fruit and Vegetable ripeness: apples, apricots, gooseberries, medlars, pears, quinces and large/beefsteak tomatoes may be shown either ripe or unripe.
 All other fruits and vegetables must be ripe.

-- Container grown exhibits and baskets must have been grown in situ.
+- Container grown exhibits must have been grown in situ.

-- The contents of a jar should be clearly named and dated.
+- The contents of a jar or bottle should be clearly labelled and dated.

 - No exhibit may be submitted into a show on more than one occasion.